ajmalshahabudeen/Storefront-Django/README.md

 2. Install Extension in VSCode for Remote Connection

    - Extension Name: Remote - WSL
-   - Open Command Palette and type: Remote-WSL
-   This will re-open the project folder.
+   - Open Command Palette and type: Remote-WSL:Reopen Folder in WSL This will re-open the project folder.
    Open a terminal window on VSCode.
 You'll see the command prompt changed to Linux.